MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/java-standalone-profiler.md

 Use [Profile Now](../profiler/profiler-settings.md) for the on-demand profiling option.
 [Profile Now](../profiler/profiler-settings.md) immediately profiles all agents that are attached to the Application Insights instance.

-Automated profiling is triggered a breach in a resource threshold.
+Automated profiling is triggered by reaching a resource threshold.

 ### Which Java profiling triggers can I configure?